 At the tender age of 3, Abram Taber ripped open a cardboard box with a plastic toy screwdriver to get at the ukulele within.
 Throughout the next 35 years of his life, Abram has worked towards that same goal: unleashing sounds with whatever tools are available.

-Abram has shared stages with a range of like-minded DIY artists including Pile, Guerilla Toss, C.J.
+Abram has shared bills with a range of like-minded DIY artists including Pile, Guerilla Toss, C.J.
 Boyd, Rob Jacobs (Wei Zhongle), i dm theft able, and Frank Hurricane (Hurricanes of Love).
-As the bassist in Sun Hat, School for Robots, A bit Much, Slurred Murrays, Paraffin Section, and The Sinbusters, Abram helped craft song arrangements, produce recordings, and develop artwork, costumes and stage shows.
+As the bassist in Sun Hat, School for Robots, A bit Much, Slurred Murrays, Paraffin Section, and The Sinbusters, Abram crafted song arrangements, produced recordings, and developed artwork, costumes and stage shows.
 He has also worked as a for-hire bassist for live and studio gigs and has performed in pit orchestras for productions of Footloose, Little Shop of Horrors, and All Shook Up.